Close

 Step 6: Monitor Application Status

 Track progress through official tracking systems using provided reference numbers.
-Processing typically takes 15-30 days, though peak seasons may extend timelines.
+The processing time for an Italy Schengen visa typically ranges between 15 and 30 calendar days from the date of the application submission, though peak seasons may extend timelines.

 Step 7: Collect Your Visa